 Keep people around you safe

 If you want to run into trees while playing Flappy Bird, be my guest, but you should always be aware of your surroundings to keep people around you safe.
 Especially when operating a vehicle.
 If you must take that call or answer a text, just pull over and get out of people’s way.
 Not only would you be slowing others down, but you are risking endangering them, as well as yourself.
+This one goes beyond phone etiquette, and into the world of avoiding publicly endangering folks, as well as yourself.

 Generic is alright, but uniqueness is great